Air Force & Space Force

-GEM is a CCAF and Dakota College at Bottineau (DCB) collaboration to provide an online coursework for Airmen to complete their CCAF Degree's General Education requirements.
+GEM is a CCAF and Dakota College at Bottineau (DCB) collaboration to provide an online coursework for Airmen & Guardians to complete their CCAF Degree's General Education requirements.

 General Education Mobile (GEM) enables students to sign up for their general education requirements in a single block of courses from the same college, providing greater educational continuity and faster completion of an airman's associate degree.